StackVista/stackstate-docs/setup/cli/cli-stac.md

 {% hint style="warning" %}
 **Base API and Admin API authentication using username/password will be deprecated.**

-The `stac` CLI will issue a warning when username/password authentication is used for the Base API and the Admin API.
-It is recommended to switch to token based authentication as described below.
+The `stac` CLI will issue a warning when username/password authentication is used for the Base API and the Admin API. it's recommended to switch to token based authentication as described below.
 {% endhint %}

 The `stac` CLI authenticates against the Base API and the Admin API using a unique API token that's auto-generated for your StackState user account.
 The same API token should be entered in the `stac` CLI configuration file for both the Base API and the Admin API.